alinnman/celestial-navigation/APPDOC.md

 NOTE: This allows for use (detailed mapping) in scenarios where you lack internet connection!

+NOTE: The NMEA server is active for 20 seconds after you have performed a successful sight reduction.
+You are advised to check for the position update on your plotter, and maybe make an additional marker to save the position.

 ### Using a Mobile Hotspot <a name="hotspot"></a>

 Connecting through Wi-Fi as described above requires